 Master’s in Speech Pathology Graduate School Transcripts

-To qualify for CCC-SLP certification, applicants must have a speech pathology master’s degree from a Council on Academic Accreditation-accredited program or a program with CAA-candidacy status.
-To verify proof of graduation, ASHA requires that all candidates share a transcript stating the degree and date awarded.
+To qualify for CCC-SLP certification, applicants must have a speech pathology master’s degree from a Council on Academic Accreditation (CAA)-accredited program or a program with CAA-candidacy status.
+ASHA notes that you may apply any time after completing the necessary coursework and graduate clinical practicum and after receiving confirmation from your program director that the requirements in Standards I–V have been met.
+To verify proof of graduation, ASHA requires all candidates to provide an official transcript showing the degree and the date of award.

 Applicants must complete and return the Clinical Fellowship Report and Rating Form within 90 days of completing their ASHA clinical fellowship.
 All forms must be signed by both the clinical fellow and the clinical fellow mentor.